-In selecting the set of basic subunits we need to consider the class of objects that we are comparing.
-For example, if comparing a polymer to all polymers made of the same types of monomer, then the monomers could be our basic subunits, but if being compared to all molecules in general then we would be likely to select atoms types or bond types instead.
+In selecting the set of basic subunits, we need to consider the class of objects that we are comparing.
+For example, if comparing a polymer to all polymers made of the same types of monomer, then the monomers could be our basic subunits, but if being compared to all molecules in general, then we would be likely to select atom types or bond types instead.
+Although the choice of basic subunits is context-dependent, a natural choice for the subunit is normally apparent from the nature of the class of objects being examined, which is the minimum set of subunits that would be sufficient to construct any object of that class.

-Mathematical Formulation for the Pathway Complexity of graphs
+(d) Mathematical formulation for the Pathway Complexity of graphs